International adoption: Major receiving countries

-A related 2009 study found that the top five countries accounted for more than 80% of overall adoption from 1998 to 2007, and the US accounted for around 50% of all cases.
+A related study found that the top five countries accounted for more than 80% of overall international adoptions from 1998 to 2007, and the US accounted for approximately 50% of all cases.

 Trends in receiving countries

 United States

-Although historically the United States has been among the top receiving countries, numbers have declined dramatically; in 2004, 22,884 children were adopted internationally, while only 2,971 were adopted in 2019.
-This is attributed to a combination of factors including increased bureaucracy due to implementation of the Hague Convention guidelines, new legal restrictions in origin countries leading to a reduction in the number of children that can be adopted, increased cost, corruption in some foreign courts/orphanages, and the policy of many countries to only allow the adoption of children with significant special needs.
+Although historically the United States has been among the top receiving countries, the numbers have declined dramatically in recent years.
+In 2019, only 2,971 children were adopted internationally, compared to 22,884 in 2004.
+This is attributed to a combination of factors, including increased bureaucracy due to the implementation of the Hague Convention guidelines, new legal restrictions in origin countries leading to a reduction in the number of children that can be adopted, increased cost, corruption in some foreign courts and orphanages, and the implementation of policies only allowing the adoption of children with significant special needs in many countries.

 European countries

-Since the 1970s, European countries such as Spain, France, Italy, and several Scandinavian countries have experienced a considerable increase in the demand for adopted children from non-European countries Studies have suggested various causes for this increase, including:
+Since the 1970s, European countries such as Spain, France, Italy, and several Scandinavian countries have experienced a considerable increase in the demand for adopted children from non-European countries.
+Studies have suggested various causes for this increase, including: